singulart/redditmap/README.md

 Run Redis locally with 1-minute data persistence interval: `docker run --name reddit -d -p 6379:6379 redis redis-server --save 60 1`
 Data persistence makes data written to Redis available after restart.

+To connect to Redis using nice UI, use Redis Insight app.

-Connecting to the running Redis instance using `redis-cli`:
+Alternatively, connecting to the running Redis instance using `redis-cli` is also possible:

 - Create a network `docker network create reddit-network`
 - Connect a network to the container `docker network connect reddit-network reddit`